Blog Post - Alimony and Spousal Support in Ohio: What You Need to Know

 Types of Spousal Support Awarded in Ohio

-When an Ohio court determines that spousal support is appropriate, it can take several forms, tailored to the specific circumstances of the divorcing couple.
-The type and structure of the support will depend on the factors discussed earlier, such as the length of the marriage, the financial needs of the spouses, and their respective earning capacities.
-Here are the common types of spousal support you might encounter in Ohio:
+The type and structure of the support will depend heavily on the factors discussed earlier, such as the length of the marriage, the financial needs of the spouses, and their respective earning capacities.

-Temporary Spousal Support (Pendente Lite Support)
+Temporary Support (Pendente Lite)

-Long-Term or “Permanent” Spousal Support
+Long-Term or “Permanent” Support

 Rehabilitative Spousal Support